senthajay/DataEngineering-/README.md

 ### Monitor and Trigger Workflow:

 #### Access the Apache Airflow web interface in your browser and navigate to the DAGs page.
-You should see the etl_workflow DAG listed.
+You should see the etl_twitter DAG listed.
 Monitor the DAG runs and trigger manual executions as needed.